 Immune-mediated or type 1 diabetes most often strikes young people, especially between the ages of 5 and 7 (when viruses run through the schools), or at the time of puberty (when so many hormones change).
 For this reason, it used to be called juvenile-onset diabetes.
 This term has now been eliminated, since we now know that it can appear at any age.
 About 0.1-0.2% of the general public (or 1-2 out of 1000) has type 1 diabetes.
 About 500,000 people in the United States now have type 1 diabetes.
 About 30,000 people develop it each year, and their lives will never be the same.

 Type 2 diabetes is caused, not by the absence of insulin, but by insulin’s not working properly.
-It is much more frequent in overweight adults over the age of 45, but can occur at any age and weight.
+It is much more frequent in overweight individuals.
 There are often no symptoms.
 Thus, it is often picked up on routine screening tests.
-The National Institutes of Health estimates that more than 7 million adults in the United States have undiagnosed type 2 diabetes.

 So, Irina, given your concern about your daughter, I would recommend bringing her in.
 Since her hefty thirst appears to be her normal pattern rather than a recent increase, I expect you will be happy with the results.